Say thank you in French + examples

 When someone does you a favor

-In order to thank a person who has been gracious, you can afford to be extra sincere:
+To thank someone who has been kind to you, you can be even more sincere:

 “Merci infiniment” (“Thank you so much”)